 Millennials are constantly worrying about their financial future asking questions like:

 - Will I be able to buy a house in the future?

 - Will I pay off my student loans?

-- Will I be able to save for retirements?
+- Will I be able to save for retirement?

-These habits emerged in the aftermath of the great recession, where 15% of millennials were left unemployed, and many are still struggling.
-For those who managed to land a job, it hasn’t been easy either being thrown into a tough job market with wage stagnation.
+These habits emerged after the great recession, where 15% of millennials were left unemployed, and many are still struggling.
+It hasn’t been easy for those who managed to land a job either being thrown into a tough job market with wage stagnation.

 Hence, despite saving early and saving well, millennials are behind in wealth accumulation: